darvaya/darvaya-ai-chatbot/README.md

 - 📱 Responsive design
 - 🔒 Type-safe with TypeScript
 - 🗄️ Database with PostgreSQL and Drizzle ORM
+- 📁 File uploads with AWS S3 or S3-compatible storage

 ## Tech Stack